Political positions of David Cameron: Economic policy

 Cameron has said that it is "essential to reduce taxes on employment and wealth creation in order to enhance our economy's competitiveness.
 But I don't think it's sensible today to write a Conservative budget for 2009 or 2010, with specific pledges on tax reduction."
 He has stated that he hoped to cut taxes and raise public spending, "as the economy grows".

 Air travel

 Cameron has expressed interest in abolishing Air Passenger Duty for those who travel abroad only rarely, while introducing "frequent flyer" taxes on those who frequently fly around the globe.

+Cameron has reportedly come into conflict with London Mayor Boris Johnson over proposed plans for expanding Heathrow Airport, something the mayor opposes and instead favours expansion at Gatwick Airport.

 Copyright

-Cameron intends to increase the period of copyright from 50 to 70 years, bring copyright infringing downloads under stronger legal control and require Internet Service Providers to "block access and indeed close down offending file-sharing sites".
+Cameron intends to increase the period of copyright from 50 to 70 years, bring copyright infringing downloads under stronger legal control and require Internet service providers to "block access and indeed close down offending file sharing sites".
 He supports music industry representatives going into schools to teach children about copyright, technology hindering copyright infringement (DRM), and encourages the music industry to exercise self-censorship on its material in return for the above music industry friendly measures.